vitalyrepin/vrepinblog/_posts/2015-09-03-Android-InsufficientSpace.md

 <img src="{{site.baseurl}}/public/images/Android11Gb-goal.png" width="50%" alt="Android 'Apps' phone screenshot" align="left" style="margin: 0px 15px">

 I am happy [CAT B15](http://www.catphones.com/phones/b15q-smartphone/) user.
-So far it's the only phone in my possession which survived more than 1 year — it is rugged and therefore can cope with my style of life.
+So far it's the only phone in my possession which survived more than 1 year — it is rugged and therefore can cope with my lifestyle.
 But last months it became almost unusable because of 'insufficient storage available' message which came out all the time.

 The reason is simple — system updates are installed to the '/data' partition which has only 1 GB and they take around half of available space.
 I googled and found a lot of ridiculous solutions like 'install app X and it will magically solve all your problems including this', 'put all apps to the SD and you will save additional 40M' etc.